-- 11. Back: The back is the side of something, such as a boat, that is opposite of the front. (smiling face) - 12.
-Create: To create is to make something that did not exist before. (smiling face) - 13.
-Convenient: When something is convenient it requires a lot of effort or trouble. (frowning face) - 14.
+- 11. Communicate: To communicate means to move people or things from one place to another. (frowning face) - 12.
+Create: To create is to make or invent something. (smiling face) - 13.
+Convenient: When something is convenient, it requires a lot of effort or trouble. (frowning face) - 14.
 Endurance: Having the strength to do something for a long time is called endurance. (smiling face) - 15.
-Voyage: A voyage is a trip or a journey. (smiling face)
+Transport: To transport something means to move it from one place to another place. (smiling face)